 In 2008, Herb and Dorothy, a documentary about the couple directed by Megumi Sasaki, was released to rave reviews.
 Sasaki, a former field producer for Japanese public television, had met the Vogels years before while filming a series about Christo and Jeanne-Claude.
 “I couldn’t believe it was a true story, that such people exist,” she recalled.

 It wasn’t until 2009, when Herb’s health began to fail, that the Vogels ceased collecting.
 “It was something we did together, and when Herb was too ill to enjoy it, we stopped,” Dorothy said with typical matter-of-factness.
 Herb died in July 2012, at the age of 89.
-Dorothy continues to live in the apartment they shared for 49 years, along with their one surviving cat, a flame-point Himalayan named Archie.
-Her job now, she says, is to make sure people don’t forget the collection she and her husband built, which is considered not just the most impressive art collection to have been housed in a tiny apartment, but one of the most important art collections of the 20th century.
+Dorothy's job now, she says, is to make sure people don’t forget the collection she and her husband built, which is considered not just the most impressive art collection to have been housed in a tiny apartment, but one of the most important art collections of the 20th century.
 “I have no regrets,” Dorothy said.
 “I’ve had a wonderful life.
 And I believe Herb and I were made to be together.”